EMPLOYMENT HISTORY

 Schwabe, S. J., and Carew, J. L., 2009, How can buffered vadose and

-phreatic water dissolve CaCO3 and form caves: the bacterial answer, International Congress on Speleology, Kerrville, Texas, USA.
+phreatic water dissolve CaCO3 and form caves: the bacterial answer, International Congress of Speleology, Kerrville, Texas, USA.

 Schwabe, S. J., and Carew, J. L., 2008, Bacterial diseases of building stones 1933 v.

-Bacterial diseases of Bahamian Limestone 2008, 14th Symposium on the Geology of the Bahamas and Other Carbonate Regions, Abstracts and Program, p.
+Bacterial diseases of Bahamian Limestone, 14th Symposium on the Geology of the Bahamas and Other Carbonate Regions, Abstracts and Program, p.
 23-24.

 Schwabe, S. J., Cathcart, E. M., and Carew, J. L., 2008, Elevated levels of heavy metals